What is a filling?

-Dental caries, also known as “tooth decay” can eventually lead to a broken tooth or a damaged tooth nerve.
-When bacterial decay is present it must be removed, and the cavity is restored by “filling” it with white composite material.
+When bacterial decay is present, it must be removed, then the cavity is restored or “filled” with white composite material.

 What is a cavity?

 “Cavity” is the common name for what professionals call tooth decay, or dental caries.
 Learn more →

 What about when the cavities are larger?

 When there is a lot of decay, additional procedures may be required:

 If the decay undermines and weakens the natural tooth structure, we will reinforce the tooth with a biocompatible ceramic crown.

 If the bacterial decay damages the nerve of the tooth, removal of the nerve with root canal therapy is required to retain the tooth.